kelsonc/genids-framework/README.md

 - NFStream
 - Matplotlib

-The exact dependency versions will be provided in `requirements.txt`.
+The exact dependency versions are provided in `requirements.txt`.

 ## Reproducibility

-The reproduction resources will include:
+The reproduction resources include:

 - source-code documentation;
 - instructions for downloading and organizing the GenIDS Benchmark datasets;